jzumsteg/zumstegs-blog/_posts/2023-06-06-ferte-alais.md

 </figure>
 <figure class = "landscape" >
 	<img src="{{ "ferte-alais/DSC04883.jpg" | prepend: site.imageurl | prepend: site.baseurl | prepend: site.url }}" alt="Image" />
 	<figcaption><em>Curtiss P-40 Warhawk.
-Early in World War II the Warhawk was the best fighter the Allies had, but was at a decided disadvantage in high-altitude air-to-air combat with the German Focke-Wolf ME-109.
-Its role became ground support, first supporting the Allied invasion of North Africa.
+Early in World War II the Warhawk was the best fighter the Allies had, but was at a decided disadvantage in high-altitude air-to-air combat with the German Messerschmitt Bf-109.
+The Warhawk's role became ground support, first supporting the Allied invasion of North Africa.
 It also found success in covering later invasions in the Pacific and China.
 This Warhawk flew at Ferte-Alaïs and the sound of its V12 Allison engine at full scream was fantastic.  </em></figcaption>
 </figure>

 Unfortunately I have no good pictures of the two Submarine Spitfires that flew at the airshow.
 They, too, thrilled everyone just by the sound as they flew by at high speed.

 I think that's all for the 2023 edition of my report on the Ferte-Alaïs airshow.
 I can tell you that for us slightly crazy old airplane nuts, it was a great day, sitting in the sun and watching planes that could have been scrapped years ago buzzing around the sky.
 Thanks, again, Hervé; it was a special day for me.
 See ya next year, same time, same place.

+(If you'd like to see my post on the 2021 Ferte-Alaïs airshow, it's at: [2021 Ferte-Alaïs]({% post_url 2021-09-30-la-ferte-alais-airshow-2 %}) )